MuteJester/Simple_Image_Processing_Library/README.md

 `void Write_Pixel_Difference(Image &Source,const char *mode, int min_diff);`

-Method takes as arguments ,another image object , you can also spesify "Copy" in the mode arguemnt in order to write an image with an exact copy of the diffrent pixel between both images that will also require you to add the min differnce you allow to count as a diffrent pixel. leaving the method call with just another image will result an image inside the project directory which will only color red the
+The method takes as arguments another image object, you can also specify "Copy" in the mode argument in order to write an image with an exact copy of the different pixels between both images that will also require you to add a value that will represent the minimum difference to be considered. leaving the method call with just another image will result in an image inside the project directory which will only color red the
 Area and shape of different pixels;
-image will be saved as Pixel_Diffrence.jpg inside project diractory.
+the image will be saved as Pixel_Diffrence.jpg inside the project directory.

 example:

-Here are two images with some diffrences between them.
+Here are two images with some differences between them.

 Imgage1:
 ![Alt text](https://github.com/MuteJester/Cpp-Image-Handle-Class/blob/master/Examples/D6_1.jpg)